camunda/camunda-bpmn.js/README.md

 Components
 ---------
- * Transformer - The Transformer Module is responsible for parsing a BPMN 2.0 Xml File and transforming it into a Java Script object model.
+ * *Transformer* - The Transformer Module is responsible for parsing a BPMN 2.0 Xml File and transforming it into a Java Script object model.
 The same object model can then be passed to the Executor and the Renderer.
- * Executor - The Executor module is a lightweight Process Engine completely written in Java Script.
+ * *Executor* - Lightweight Process Engine completely written in Java Script.
- * Renderer - The Renderer module is capable of rendering BPMN 2.0 Diagram.
+ * *Renderer* - Allows rendering BPMN 2.0 Diagrams using SVG or HTML5 Canvas.

 Getting Started
 ---------